Catrobat/godot_spike/README.md

 This command will
 - check whether all development dependencies are present and in $PATH
-- generate development signing keys for Android
+- generate development signing keys for Android if developing on a Linux system
 - install pre-commit hooks (automatic formatting and linting before a commit)
 - install the necessary rust components